OPM/pyopmspe11/docs/text/configuration_file.rst

     spe11 = "spe11c" # Name of the spe case (spe11a, spe11b, or spe11c)
-    version = "release" # OPM Flow version (release or master) model = "complete" # Name of the co2 model (immiscible, convective, or complete) co2store = "gaswater" # co2store implementation (gaswater or gasoil [oil properties are set to water internally in OPM flow]) grid = "corner-point" # Type of grid (cartesian, tensor, or corner-point) dims = [8400.0, 5000.0, 1200.0] # Length, width, and depth [m] x_n = [420] # If cartesian, number of x cells [-]; otherwise, variable array of x-refinement
+    version = "release" # OPM Flow version (release or master) model = "complete" # Name of the co2 model (immiscible, convective, or complete) grid = "corner-point" # Type of grid (cartesian, tensor, or corner-point) dims = [8400.0, 5000.0, 1200.0] # Length, width, and depth [m] x_n = [420] # If cartesian, number of x cells [-]; otherwise, variable array of x-refinement